Skip to main content

 Common mistakes

-• ❌ Forming in Delaware because "that's where big companies form" — those companies are C-Corps, not LLCs, and they have lawyers handling the foreign-qualification dance.
+• ❌ Forming in Delaware because "that's where big companies form" — those companies are usually Delaware C-Corps, not LLCs, and they have legal teams handling the foreign-qualification work in every state they operate.

 How FormationHub helps